Recovery and emergency programme standards

-In response to the current ongoing Covid-19 situation, we have developed a number of emergency programme standards.
+In response to the ongoing Covid-19 situation, we've developed some recovery and emergency programme standards

 Using the standards

-Whilst we have removed, for students in the final six months of their programme, the 50 percentage clinical weighting requirement which is defined in our standards, all courses must still comply with the minimum training hours requirements under EU legislation - 4600 programme hours - and a maximum two thirds clinical weighting which we have no legal power to change or waive.
+All courses must still comply with the minimum training hours' requirements under EU legislation - 4600 programme hours - and a maximum two thirds clinical weighting which we have no legal power to change or waive.

 Information for students and educators